biodash/biodash.github.io/content/about-codeclub/index.md

 # About OSU Code Club

-OSU Code Club is a weekly gathering where we work on practical problems together to improve our coding skills.
+OSU Code Club is a weekly gathering where we work on practical problems to improve our coding skills.
-We hope to offer something to participants at any experience level.
+We hope to offer something to participants at any experience level, and to encourage a supportive and fun culture of co-learning.

-In each meeting, the presenter first introduces a concept or tool to be used for a challenge.
+In each meeting, a presenter first introduces a concept or tool to be used for a challenge.
-Then, we work on the challenge in pairs or trios (in Zoom "breakout rooms" while things are online), and finally, we reconvene to see what approaches were taken and which lessons were learned.
+Then, we work on the challenge in pairs or trios (in Zoom "breakout rooms", while things are online), and finally, we reconvene to see what approaches were taken and which lessons were learned.

 The idea for this Code Club was taken from a recent paper in PLoS Computational Biology:
 [Ten simple rules to increase computational skills among biologists with Code Clubs](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1008119).
-We think this is a good idea particularly because of the high level of interaction, and the idea that gradual, well-spaced practice may lead to better retention of knowledge than short, intense exposure.
+We liked this is idea because of the high level of interaction and because gradual, well-spaced practice is excellent for the retention of knowledge.

 ### Join us --- and perhaps present a session too!

 As the organizers, we are happy to present sessions, but we hope that as a participant, you will also want to do so.

 For example, you could consult the group about an actual challenge you are facing in your data analysis.
 You could also introduce everyone to an new package or approach you've been using, or one that you are excited about and want to dive into -- teaching a topic can be one of the best ways to learn it!